status-im/specs/docs/draft/6-payloads.md

 ## Abstract

-This specifications decribes how the payload of each message in Status looks like.
-It is primarly centered around chat and chat-related use cases.
+This specifications describes how the payload of each message in Status looks like.
+It is primarily centered around chat and chat-related use cases.

 The payloads aims be flexible enough to support messaging but also cases described in the [Status Whitepaper](https://status.im/whitepaper.pdf) as well